magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 _TO DO: add screenshots for each point._

-Below you can find examples of usage for commands that are supported by the Thingsboard platform for LWM2M protocol.
+Below you can find examples of usage for commands that are supported by the IoT Hub platform for LWM2M protocol.
 Please note that your target client may not support all of them, please refer to the client’s documentation for detailed information on supported commands.

 ### Read Operation